joshuatsmith96/Biggies-Pizza/README.md

    <li>REACT</li>
 </ul>
 <h2>Description:</h2>
 This website was my take on a restaurant that serves pizza, burgers, and more!
-A simple design that, like all of my other projects, demonstrates my ability to follow a design (see <a href="" target="_blank">figma wireframe</a>).
+A simple design that, like all of my other projects, demonstrates my ability to follow a design (see <a href="https://www.figma.com/file/YjuHmdXjszFXwRwyGeCEsB/Biggies-Pizza?type=design&node-id=0%3A1&mode=design&t=iIBnqzT1VqPegOBn-1" target="_blank">figma wireframe</a>).